 Student technology resources are provided via an Ethernet-based network.
 All campus residences provide each resident and common living space with a 10/100 megabit per second dedicated connection to the Internet.
 OSU's Edmon Low Library, Classroom Building, Student Union and various other areas provide wireless access for central campus.
 An extensive data communications network provides interfaces to OneNet, the Internet and Internet 2.
-Students receive computer access, network data storage space and electronic mail as soon as they enroll at OSU.
+Students receive computer access, network data storage space, anti-virus software and electronic mail as soon as they enroll at OSU.

 Five general campus labs (three of which are open 24 hours a day, seven days a week) and 24 departmental labs provide easy on-campus access to computing resources for students.
-The labs provide general word processing, spreadsheet, database, graphics, electronic mail and Internet access on IBM-compatabile and Apple Macintosh computers with connections to the campus network.
+The labs provide general word processing, spreadsheet, database, graphics, electronic mail and Internet access on IBM-compatible and Apple Macintosh computers with connections to the campus network.
 Multimedia and CD capabilities are also available.
-All labs have one or more workstations and wheelchair access and feature Adaptive Technology software.
+All labs have wheelchair access and feature Adaptive Technology software.

-OSU students are eligible for free Microsoft products through OSU's Microsoft Campus Agreement, discounted pricing on computer with Dell computers and Internet service at reduced rates through Chickasaw Telecommunications.
+OSU students are eligible for Microsoft products through OSU's Microsoft Campus Agreement, discounted pricing on Dell computers and Internet service at reduced rates through Chickasaw Telecommunications.

-Additional information about the Information Technology Division at Oklahoma State University can be found on the Internet (http://it.okstate.edu).
+Additional information about Information Technology at Oklahoma State University can be found on the Internet (http://it.okstate.edu).